Sources of law

 - Directive 2008/122/EC on the protection of consumers in respect of certain aspects of timeshare, long-term holiday product, resale and exchange contracts.

-The term consumer is defined under the Consumer Protection Law broadly as “any natural and legal person who is acting for purposes which are not related to his trade, business or profession”.
+The term consumer is defined in the Consumer Protection Law broadly as "any natural and legal person who is acting for purposes that are not related to their trade, business or profession".

-The Regulation of Liability for Damages arising from Defective Goods, published in the Official Gazette on 13 June 2003 (Regulation), contains almost the same provisions as Directive 85/374/EEC on liability for defective products (Product Liability Directive).
-However, the Regulation’s validity became controversial due to certain contradictory provisions introduced in 2013 with the enactment of the Consumer Protection Law.
+The Regulation of Liability for Damages arising from Defective Goods, published in the Official Gazette on 13 June 2003, contains similar provisions to that of the Product Liability Directive (85/374/EEC).
+However, the Regulation's validity became controversial following the introduction of certain contradictory provisions in 2013 by the Consumer Protection Law.

-The Criminal Code 5237 sets out a number of criminal offences relating to product liability under the sections Offences against Public Health and Offences Relating to Economy, Industry and Commerce, such as:
+The Turkish Criminal Code 5237 (Turkish Criminal Code) sets out a number of criminal offences relating to product liability under the sections Offences against Public Health and Offences Relating to Economy, Industry and Commerce, such as:

 - Selling, supplying or keeping food materials or drugs endangering human health and life (Articles 186 and 187).